Fall is finally upon us, though you might not be able to tell because the great thermostat in the sky hasn’t been lowered enough yet.

 There are over a dozen different German beers on tap, plus a special brew from Gretna’s 40 Arpent made just for the fest!
 Keith said he expects to go through over 500 kegs during the three-week celebration.
 My father-in-law and I both had the Spaten Optimator, and Jillian had the Paulaner Oktoberfest Marzen.
 Both were quite delicious and really got us in the Oktoberfest spirit.

 And what German festival would be complete without polka/oompapa music and chicken dancing?
-Even though our little one is just under 9-months-old, she had a great time “learning” how to do the chicken dance.
+You can see the complete music schedule here.
+Even though our little one is just under nine months old, she had a great time “learning” how to do the chicken dance.
 There was even a big chicken walking around to dance and take pictures with.

-All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $6 per person admission it can make for some very reasonably priced fun for the entire family.
+All in all, Deutsches Haus does a really great job with their Oktoberfest, and for only $10 per person (kids eleven and under get in free) admission it can make for some very reasonably priced fun for the entire family.
+Note: they only accept cash at the gate.
+There are ATMs available but I like to be prepared.

-There may be some people who are hesitant about making the drive from the Northshore to Kenner, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
+There may be some people who are hesitant about making the drive from the Northshore, it really is worth your time to cross the lake and enjoy some wonderful beer and experience some great food that you may not be able to get but once a year.
 I know we’re glad we did, and I think others will be, too.